Killers0992/AudioPlayerApi/README.md

 #### Methods

 - `AddClip(string clipName, float volume = 1f, bool loop = false, bool destroyOnEnd = true)`: Adds a new audio clip to the player.
+- `RemoveAllClips()`: Removes all playing clips.
+- `TryGetClip(int clipId, ...)`: Tries to get specific clip by unique identifier.
 - `AddSpeaker(string name, ...)`: Adds a new speaker to the player.
 - `RemoveSpeaker(string name)`: Removes a speaker by name.
+- `SetSpeakerPosition(string name, Vector3 position)`: Sets position of a speaker.
+- `TryGetSpeaker(string name, ...)`: Tries to get specific speaker by name.
+- `Destroy()`: Destroys audio player and all speakers created by this player.

 ### `Speaker` Class